zealous-tech/testrail-reporter/README.md

 - Update the test run results in TestRail either after running all test cases or simultaneously.
 - You have an option to update the test results of the same test run which executed several times, by saving all history data.
 Or you can create a new test run for every execution.
 - If a test case fails, you can observe an error message in the comment field of the TestRail test result.
+- Supports screenshots and videos attachment to the test results for Playwright.

 ## Installation